 - Vents and drains installed to allow proper filling and draining

-- When a pressure test is required to be maintained for a period of time during which the testing medium in the system would be subject to thermal expansion, provision shall be made for relief of any pressure greater than the maximum test pressure.
+- When a pressure test is required to be maintained for a period of time during which the testing medium in the system would be subject to thermal expansion, the provision shall be made for the relief of any pressure greater than the maximum test pressure.

 - All required piping stress relief, weld examinations, and welding documentation completed and acceptable.
+A relief valve to be added such that the test pressure is not exceeded beyond a safe amount.

 - When conducting tests at freezing temperatures, the test shall not take more than 4 hours, and special precautions, such as using glycol/water mixture, shall be observed to avoid freezing damage